 Google’s move toward understanding intent isn’t just a technical update; it’s a fundamental change in how customers find you.
 For small and local businesses, this shift presents both challenges and new opportunities.
 The old rules of simply matching keywords are fading, replaced by a need to genuinely answer the questions and solve the problems your audience has.
 This means your content strategy, from your website copy to your blog posts, needs to evolve to meet this new standard.
 It’s less about trying to fit into an algorithm and more about building trust with a potential customer before they even click on your site.
 This change affects everything from how you plan your content calendar to the specific language you use on your service pages.
 The businesses that thrive will be those that think like their customers, anticipating their needs and providing clear, helpful information at every stage of their journey.

-How Your Rankings and Visibility Might Change
+Will Your Rankings and Visibility Change?

 Your position on the search results page may change, even if your keywords stay the same.
 Google’s AI uses technologies like neural matching to analyze the purpose behind a search, not just the words used.
 It prioritizes content that best satisfies the user’s underlying goal.
 If your content is thin or only targets keywords without addressing the deeper question, you might see a drop in visibility.
 The key is to create comprehensive content that directly addresses user intent.
 A modern SEO strategy focuses on building topic authority and providing real answers, which is what Google’s AI is designed to find and reward.